National Training Centre in partnership with the University of Chester

 b) critical awareness of current problems and/or new insights, much of which is at, or informed by, the forefront of their academic discipline, field of study, or area of professional practice.
 This will be developed in all modules.

-c) a comprehensive understanding of techniques applicable to their own research or advanced scholarship; This will be developed in all modules but most notably XN7128 Research Methods and Data Analysis.
+c) a comprehensive understanding of techniques applicable to their own professional practice.
+This will be developed in all modules but most notably in XN7123, XN7124 and XN7126.

 e) conceptual understanding that enables the student: (i) to evaluate critically current research and advanced scholarship in the discipline (ii) to evaluate methodologies and develop critiques of them and, where appropriate, to propose new hypotheses.
-This will be developed in all modules of the programme but most notably in XN7124, XN7125 and XN7128
+This will be developed in all modules of the programme but most notably in XN7124 and XN7125.

 f) deal with complex issues both systematically and creatively, make sound judgements in the absence of complete data, and communicate their conclusions clearly to specialist and non-specialist audience.
 This will developed in all modules.

 g) demonstrate self-direction and originality in tackling and solving problems, and act autonomously in planning and implementing tasks at a professional or equivalent level.
 Students will engage in this in all modules but most notably in XN7126 and XN7127.